 So make sure you withdraw early to avoid fees and any mention of the unit appearing on your academic record.

-20 October is the last teaching day for standard semester two units.
+May 25 is the last teaching day for standard semester one units.
 It's impossible to drop units after this date as you will have completed the entire teaching period.

 Find out about non-standard unit dates and when you can drop them without consequence.